rhettdsouza13/Pose-Tracking/README.md

-## pytorch-openpose
+## pytorch-openpose - CV IN PROGRESS

 pytorch implementation of [openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) including **Body and Hand Pose Estimation**, and the pytorch model is directly converted from [openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) caffemodel by [caffemodel2pytorch](https://github.com/vadimkantorov/caffemodel2pytorch).
 You could implement face keypoint detection in the same way if you are interested in.
 Pay attention to that the face keypoint detector was trained using the procedure described in [Simon et al. 2017] for hands.

 openpose detects hand by the result of body pose estimation, please refer to the code of [handDetector.cpp](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/src/openpose/hand/handDetector.cpp).
 In the paper, it states as:
 ```
 This is an important detail: to use the keypoint detector in any practical situation,
 we need a way to generate this bounding box.
 We directly use the body pose estimation models from [29] and [4],
 and use the wrist and elbow position to approximate the hand location,
 assuming the hand extends 0.15 times the length of the forearm in the same direction.
 ```